Simply LaKita

 Overhead view of black eyed peas soaking in large glass bowl of water.

-• Remove the dry peas from the bag and go through and sort the peas, removing any debris, broken pieces, or rotten peas.
+1. Sort the peas: Remove them from the bag and sort through them, discarding any debris, broken pieces, or damaged peas.

-• Give the black eyed peas a good rinse using cold water.
+2. Rinse thoroughly: Give the black eyed peas a good rinse under cold water.

 How to Make Black Eyed Peas

-Begin the recipe by grabbing a large pot or Dutch oven and placing it on the stovetop over medium heat.
+Begin by placing a large pot or Dutch oven on the stovetop over medium heat.
 Add the olive oil, butter, and diced onion.
 Stir and cook until the onions have softened and become slightly translucent, about 5 to 10 minutes.

 Onion, oil, butter, and seasonings combined in large dutch oven.

-Add the salt, ground black pepper, garlic powder, seasoned salt, onion powder, and stir to combine.
-Add the smoked meat, today I'm using smoked turkey wings.
+Add the salt, ground black pepper, garlic powder, seasoned salt, and onion powder.
+Stir to combine and let the spices bloom in the butter for about 1 minute.
+Add the smoked meat (today I'm using smoked turkey wings).

 Overhead view of smoked turkey wings added to large pot with other ingredients.

-Top with the soaked black eyed peas, chicken stock, and bay leaves.
+Top with the soaked and drained black eyed peas, chicken stock, and bay leaves.

 Prepared peas added to the dutch oven over the smoked turkey wings.